lxcnse/data-lab/README.md

 # 🧪 Data Lab

 **Data Lab** is a repository showcasing a portfolio of data science projects completed for academic purposes, self-learning, and personal interests.
-The projects are presented in the form of Jupyter notebooks, demonstrating my hands-on experience with data analysis, machine learning, and other data science techniques.
+The projects are presented in the form of Jupyter notebooks.

 ---